 The cost of Travel Training is estimated at £50,000 per year.
-There is ongoing work being carried out to establish the best model of delivery and it is anticipated that these costs will be cost neutral against the current level of expenditure as there will be a reduction in costs for SEN pupils who are capable of receiving travel training.
-The additional £50,000 required to support Travel Training may increase costs if there is no significant reduction in the number of students requiring specialist transport support.
-However as the Travel Training Team will be working with Pre and Post 16 students it is hoped that greater numbers of students will not require expensive transport support in future years
+There is ongoing work being carried out to establish the best model of delivery and it is anticipated that these costs will be contained within existing budgets as there will be a reduction in costs for SEN pupils who are capable of receiving travel training.